 The Mystery Memorial in May 2021

-The mystery memorial is still a mystery despite a very good lead from a reader who knew a family who were keen horse trail riders who set out on their horses along tracks few people have used in the past 100 years or so.
-They also fished this stretch of the river.
-The family concerned scattered their Granddad’s ashes in the area because he loved it so much but they wish to remain anonymous.
-That is understandable and respected.
+The mystery memorial is still a mystery despite a very good lead from a reader of The Canberra Times after Tim the Yowie Man joined the search and published an article on the Memorial.
+The reader knew a family of keen anglers and horse trail riders who set out on their horses along tracks few people have used in the past 100 years or so.
+Their Grandfather’s ashes were scattered in the area because he loved it so much.
+The family wish to remain anonymous.
+That is understood and respected.

 If you plan visiting the area always check updates issued by National Parks NSW